Oscar Wilde Temple

 September 11 - December 2, 2017

 The press breakfast for the open of the Oscar Wilde Temple at The Church of the Village.
 Remarks by Pastor Jeff Wells, curator Alison Gingeras, artist Peter McGough, and Glennda Testone, executive director of the LGBT Community Center.
 The Church of the Village is proud to be part of this wonderful collaboration with McGough & McDermott and the LGBT Center.
-The installation runs from Sept.
+The installation ran from Sept.
 11 through Dec.
-2 and is open Tuesday through Saturday, Noon to 7pm and Sundays from 12:30pm - 3:30pm.
+2, 2017 and was open Tuesday through Saturday, Noon to 7pm and Sundays from 12:30pm - 3:30pm.

 EDITORIALS AND REVIEWS

 The Oscar Wilde Temple has received widespread publicity and very positive reviews in a large number of LGBTQ, arts, and other publications.
 Below are links to a selection of these articles, editorials, and reviews.

 Every Saint Has A Past And Every Sinner Has A Future:

 Worshiping at McDermott & McGough's The Oscar Wilde Temple

 by Emily Colucci